 Driven by a steadfast commitment to our strategic vision, CETE is poised to emerge as a leading translational research center, garnering national recognition as an exemplar.
 Our thriving workplace ethos embraces diversity and inclusivity, with our unwavering dedication and boundless creativity serving as the driving forces behind our endeavors.

 Where Research Meets Reality

-Our center bridges research and practice through work in assessment, community engagement and evaluation, corrections education, curriculum and training, professional learning for educators and family engagement.
-Our work has influenced areas such as human-trafficking; school, family, and community partnerships; and adult education.
-Throughout its work, we have impacted the lives of families, children, and youth; immigrants; special needs populations; and various professional groups (e.g., students, teachers, managers, and technicians).
+Our work has influenced areas such as human trafficking, school, family, community partnerships, and adult education.
+Throughout our work, we have impacted the lives of families, children, youth; immigrants; special needs populations; and various professional groups (e.g., students, teachers, managers, and technicians).

 The center is housed within the College of Education and Human Ecology Centers for Practice, Research and Policy (EHE Centers), a collective comprised of three other entrepreneurial hubs with longstanding roots: Crane Center for Early Childhood Research and Policy, Schoenbaum Family Center, and Walter E. Dennis Learning Center.
 Together, these centers provide research and leadership across the lifespan of human learning – from cradle to college and career – and seek to translate that research in ways that inform practice and policy, and ultimately improve human potential.

 Mission & Vision